 will.
 It is this operator that allows us to do something like whilestmt =

-sequence(whileToken, conditional, colonToken, codeBlock)
+sequence(whileToken, conditional, colonToken, codeBlock).

 def sequence(*parsers):